Neftik/Module2/README.md

 "unknown operator"
 "divide by zero not allowed"
 "unknown calculator error"
-All these errors are generated due to invalid requests rather than server issues, and each will have accompanying messages and causes.
+These errors occur due to invalid requests, not server errors.
+Errors will also contain messages and causes.

-Running the Application
+How to run the application
+[!IMPORTANT]

-Configuration
+Configuration file:

-Before running the application, create a configuration file with the required structure found in current config.
+You need to create a configuration file.

+Example JSON structure can be found in the current config.

-Important Configuration Parameters
+Don't forget to edit the path in the main.

+[!TIP]

-port: The port number on which the server will run.
+port: the port for the server to run.
-path: The API endpoint.
+path: the endpoint of the API.
-do_log: Specifies whether the application should log every request.
+do_log: whether to log every request in the calc service.
-Starting the Application
+[!IMPORTANT]

+Running:

-To run the application, use the following command in your console:
+In the terminal, run the following command:

+shell
 go run cmd/main.go
-Ensure you are using Go version 1.23.0 or above.
+Make sure you have Go version >= 1.23.0 installed.

-Example Usage
-Using cURL
+Examples
+[!WARNING]

-Warning: Use Git Bash or WSL for cURL requests, as cURL does not work properly with Command Prompt or PowerShell.
+If you're using Windows, it's recommended to use Git Bash or WSL for cURL requests. cURL might not work correctly in Command Prompt or PowerShell.

-Successful Request (HTTP 200)
+200 (OK)
+shell
 curl 'localhost:4200/api/v1/calculate' \
 --header 'Content-Type: application/json' \
 --data '{"expression":"1+1"}'
 Result:

+json
 {
    "result": 2
 }
-Invalid Body (HTTP 400)
+400 (Bad Request)
+shell
 curl 'localhost:4200/api/v1/calculate' \
 --header 'Content-Type: application/json' \
 --data 'bebebe'
 Result:

+json

 {
    "error": "invalid body"
 }
-Method Not Allowed (HTTP 405)
+405 (Method Not Allowed)
+shell
 curl --request GET 'localhost:4200/api/v1/calculate' \
 --header 'Content-Type: application/json' \
 --data '{"expression":"1+1"}'
 Result:

+json
 {
    "error": "method not allowed"
 }
+422 (Unprocessable Entity)
+shell
-Unprocessable Entity (HTTP 422) curl 'localhost:4200/api/v1/calculate' \
+curl 'localhost:4200/api/v1/calculate' \
 --header 'Content-Type: application/json' \
 --data '{"expression":"1+"}'
 Result:

+json
 {
    "error": "number parsing error: '' is not a number in expression '1+'" }
-(Or may return other errors for invalid expressions.)
+(Or other invalid expressions)

-Additional Examples
+[!TIP]

-For more examples, please refer to the tests.
+To see more examples, view tests.

+License
+MIT

+go